ctadeusa/sdlf-ppb-br/docs/README.md

 ### Step by Step

-1. (Min 0) Log in to the AWS account console using the instructions shared by the workshop host, make sure you are working in the us-east-1 region.
+1. Log in to the AWS account console using the instructions shared by the workshop host, make sure you are working in the us-east-1 region.

-2. (Min 10) Use the provided Cloudformation template to create a cloudformation stack.
+2. Use the provided Cloudformation template to create a cloudformation stack.
 Use "sdlf-workshop" as the stack name.
 Use the following command to deploy the Cloudformation Stack:

     ```sh
     aws cloudformation deploy --stack-name sdlf-workshop --template-file ppb-sdlf-athena-workshop/template.yml --capabilities CAPABILITY_NAMED_IAM